-Since beginning of March 2020, the outbreak of the novel strain of coronavirus, specifically identified as "COVID-19", has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
-These measures have caused material disruption to businesses globally, resulting in a very important economic slowdown.
+Since the beginning of March 2020, the outbreak of the novel strain of coronavirus, specifically identified as "COVID-19", has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
+These circumstances have increased business uncertainties and have heightened risk levels to operating businesses.

-The Company re-commenced on-site activities in June 2020 and is continuing off-site activities to further the Company's objectives during this uncertain and rapidly evolving time and to follow the recommendations of Quebec Government and Health Canada/Santé Québec.
-It is not possible to reliably estimate the length and severity of these developments and the impact on the financial results and condition of the Company and its operations in future periods.
+The Company shut down site activities on March 13, 2020 in accordance with provincial requirements as issued by Québec Government and Health Canada/Santé Québec.
+The Company re-commenced on-site activities in June 2020 and is continuing to further the Company's objectives during this uncertain and rapidly evolving time and is following the recommendations of Québec Government and Health Canada/Santé Québec.
+There was no material impact on the Company's operations at the date of these financial statements identified by management.

-The Company has put in place a rigorous protocol, in accordance with INSPQ and CNESST guidelines, to ensure the protection of all stakeholders in the region in the context of the COVID-19 pandemic.
-The Company's protocol has been communicated to and reviewed by the Cree Nation Government.
-The Company wishes to acknowledge the excellent cooperation received from the Cree authorities in support of the exploration programs.
+The Company has put in place a rigorous protocol, in accordance with INSPQ (Institut national de santé publique du Québec) and CNESST (Commission des normes, de l'équité, de la santé et de la sécurité du travail) guidelines, to ensure the protection of all stakeholders in the region in the context of the COVID-19 pandemic.